TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

    page.10 = TEXT
    page.10.value = kasper
-   page.10.case = upper
+   page.10.stdWrap.case = upper

    page.20 = < page.10
-   page.20.case = lower
+   page.20.stdWrap.case = lower
    page.20.value >
-   page.20.field = pages
+   page.20.stdWrap.field = pages

 The result is this configuration:

 .. figure:: ../../Images/ContentObjectsExampleMerge1.png
    :alt: Resulting configuration.

-Notice that .value was not cleared (the red line), because it's simply two arrays which are joined:
+Notice that .value was *not* cleared, because it's simply two arrays which are joined:

 .. figure:: ../../Images/ContentObjectsExampleMerge2.png
    :alt: The arrays, which are merged.

-So hence the red line in the above example is useless.
+So hence the line *page.20.value >* in the above example is useless.